mongodb/terraform-provider-mongodbatlas/website/docs/r/network_peering.html.markdown

 # mongodbatlas_network_peering

 `mongodbatlas_network_peering` provides a Network Peering Connection resource.
 The resource lets you create, edit and delete network peering connections.
 The resource requires your Project ID.
+Ensure you have first created a Network Container.
+See the network_container resource and examples below.

 ~> **GCP AND AZURE ONLY:** You must enable Connect via Peering Only mode to use network peering.

+~> **AZURE ONLY:** To create the peering request with an Azure VNET, you must grant Atlas the following permissions on the virtual network.
+    Microsoft.Network/virtualNetworks/virtualNetworkPeerings/read
+    Microsoft.Network/virtualNetworks/virtualNetworkPeerings/write
+    Microsoft.Network/virtualNetworks/virtualNetworkPeerings/delete
+    Microsoft.Network/virtualNetworks/peer/action
+For more information see https://docs.atlas.mongodb.com/security-vpc-peering/

+-> **Create a Whitelist:** Ensure you whitelist the private IP ranges of the subnets in which your application is hosted in order to connect to your Atlas cluster.
+See the project_ip_whitelist resource.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find **group_id** in the official documentation.